VSI Media Robot Utility Installation and User Guide

 Caution

 Privileges required to operate MRU depend on the robot connection to the host.
-The table below lists the privileges required for each of three different kinds of connections.
+The table below lists the privileges required for each kind of connections.

 Table 1.
 Required Process Privileges